CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 # Klipper Firmware for FLSUN QQ-S Pro
 This repository contains firmware configuration files and instructions on how to get the [Klipper](https://www.klipper3d.org/) firmware running on the FLSUN QQ-S Pro delta 3D printer

 The QQ-S Pro uses a board very similar to the MKS Robin Mini, but shares the same pinout as the [MKS Robin Nano V1](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/blob/master/hardware/MKS%20Robin%20Nano%20V1.1_001/MKS%20Robin%20Nano%20V1.1_001%20PIN.pdf).
-This picture will come in handy when installing components such as the BL Touch and filament sensor, because it shows you the exact location and name of the specific pins to connect the sensors to.

 ### How to Connect Filament Sensor